Emile G. Perrot

-Emile George Perrot (November 11, 1872 – February 7, 1954) was an architect and engineer from Philadelphia, Pennsylvania, United States.
+Emile George Perrot (November 12, 1872 – February 7, 1954) was an architect and engineer from Philadelphia, Pennsylvania, United States.

 Career

-Perrot was born in Philadelphia in 1872.
+Perrot was born in Philadelphia on November 12, 1872.
 He graduated from the University of Pennsylvania.
+He married Agnes A. Robb on June 10, 1896, and they had seven children.

 In 1902, Perrot formed a partnership with Walter Francis Ballinger, a firm known as Ballinger & Perrot.
-When Ballinger bought out Perrot's share in 1920, the firm became known as Ballinger Company, and Perott opened his own office.
+When Ballinger bought out Perrot's share in 1920, the firm became known as The Ballinger Company, and Perott opened his own office.

 Perrot was a member of the American Institute of Architects and the American Society of Civil Engineers.

-Perrot died on February 7, 1954.
+Beginning in 1902, he gave lectures on the uses of reinforced concrete at the University of Pennsylvania.